leny/grunt-todo/README.md

 ```

 #### Custom Options
-In this example, custom options are used to shows the *TODO* and *BURP* marks founded in the given files.
+In this example, custom options are used to shows the *TODO* and *BURP* marks founded in the given files, and write the results on a file named `report.md`

 ```js
 grunt.initConfig({